Metacor/Minecraft-Speedrun-Guide/readme.md

 * *which item drops depends on if your Inventory is Currently Opened or Closed
 	* *Inventory Opened: Drops Currently Hovered Item*
 	* *Inventory Closed: Drop Currently Selected Item*
-* *hold the Control key while pressing Q, in order to Drop the entire stack*
+* *holding the Control key while pressing Q will drop an entire Stack of Items*

 **Transfer Item**: *Shift + Click (left **or** right, both work)*
 * Sends an Item To/From your Hotbar/Inventory